ander-elkoroaristizabal/nnunet-ms-segmentation/README.md

 ## Introduction:

-This repository contains code for training Deep Learning models for the automatic segmentation of new or evolving Multiple Sclerosis (MS) lesions.
+This repository contains code for training Deep Learning models for the automatic segmentation of both basal and new or evolving Multiple Sclerosis (MS) lesions.
 The code is an adaptation of the [nnUNet](https://github.com/MIC-DKFZ/nnUNet) code to our specific dataset.
 The dataset is composed by longitudinal FLAIR MRI images of approximately 100 people treated at the [Hospital Clínic de Barcelona (HCB)](https://www.clinicbarcelona.org/),